 Since this is a field which throws up myriad career opportunities for a student you just need to explore carefully to find yourself a lucrative job profile.
 Some of the job opportunities you can look for are:

 Once you have graduated with a degree in Forensic Science and have gained exposure through training and internships, you will be ready to explore job opportunities.
-Apart from the lucrative career profile of Forensic Scientist, you can also opt for any of the following jobs in Forensic Science:
+Apart from the lucrative career profile of a Forensic Scientist, you can also opt for any of the following jobs in Forensic Science:

 - Forensic Pathologist